rupeshtiwari/my-first-js-app/README.md

-# Welcome to the Javascript HTML CSS jQery starter app
+# Welcome to the Javascript HTML CSS jQery starter CRUD app

 View this app live in my Heroku account